Hair fall/ khalitya

 NIDANA PANCHAKA OF KHALITYA

-The examination of a disease, a person should be done by Darshana, Sparshana, and Prashan, whereas that of the disease by Nidan (etiological factors) Purva Rupa (premonitory signs and symptoms), Rupa (Signs and symptoms), Upashaya, and Samprapati (pathogenesis).
+The examination of a disease, a person should be done by Darshana, Sparshana, and Prashna, whereas that of the disease by Nidan (etiological factors) Purvarupa (premonitory signs and symptoms), Rupa (Signs and symptoms), Upashaya, and Samprapati (pathogenesis).
 Thus, to understand the disease Khalitya above five factors would be described.

 Hetu (Etiological Factors):

 Nowadays, Women also go outside & work.
-Working women have fast schedules so they eat fast food.
-This results in malnutrition, low Hb levels, low Calcium levels, & low Protein level causes many problems it directly reflects in the loss of hair.
+Working women have fast schedule so they eat fast food.
+This results in malnutrition, low Hb level, low Calcium level, & low Protein level causes many problems it directly reflects in loss of hair.
 Uses of synthetic shampoos & other chemicals that damage the luster of the hair.
-Due to all these reasons, one out of two women suffer from hair problems.
+Due to all these reasons one out of two women suffering from hair problems.
 They take Junk food & Miscombination of food intake Akalabhojan, overeating –Adhayashana, Spicy and Oily food –Ushana, Tikshna Ahara, etc.

 All the above factors and malnutrition, Poor Hygiene imbalance of Sleep, Stress & Pollution play a major role in Rakta Dusti Which leads to especially Keshashatan (Hair falling).